gchure/phd/docs/src/chapter_05/section_06_methods.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Survival or death classification was performed manually using the CellProfiler plugin for ImageJ software (NIH).
-A survivor was defined as a cell which was able to undergo at least two division events after the osmotic down shock.
+A survivor was defined as a cell which was able to undergo at least two division events after the osmotic downshock.
 Cell death was recognized by stark changes in cell morphology including loss of phase contrast through ejection of cytoplasmic material, structural decomposition of the cell wall and membrane, and the inability to divide.
 To confirm that these morphological cues